cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 Precision: THe ratio of correctly predicted positive observations to the total predicted positive observations.

-Recall: THe ratio of correctly predicted positive observations to the all observations in actual class - yes F1 Score: The weighted average of Precision and Recall.
+Recall: THe ratio of correctly predicted positive observations to the all observations in actual class - yes.

+F1 Score: The weighted average of Precision and Recall.
 F1-score takes both false positives and false negatives into account

 High precision relates to the low false positive rate.
 We have got 0.82 precision (for 1) which is pretty good.